Mahindra Alturas G4 Seemingly Discontinued | CarDekho.com

-The carmaker has removed the premium full-size SUV from its website as well
+The carmaker has removed the premium full-sized SUV from its website as well

 -